pirovc/genome_updater/README.md

 ## Top assemblies

-The top assemblies (`-P`/`-A`) will be selected based on the species/taxid entries in the assembly_summary.txt and not for the taxids provided with  (`-S`/`-T`).
+The top assemblies (`-A`) will be selected based the assembly_summary.txt file.
 They are selected sorted by categories in the following order of importance:

 	A) refseq Category:
 		1) reference genome